EXCLUSIVE-Biden to sign defence pact in Papua New Guinea, with eyes on China

 Classified portions of an Australian defence review were reported by local media to warn Australia would be unable to defend itself from a Chinese missile attack launched from the Pacific.

-Chinese anti-ship ballistic missiles, if positioned in the Pacific islands, could stop U.S. and Australian navy movement and interdict vital trade routes, University of NSW professor David Kilcullen, a former special adviser on counterinsurgency to the U.S. Secretary of State, told Reuters.
+Chinese anti-ship ballistic missiles, if positioned in the Pacific islands, could stop United States and Australian navy movement, University of NSW professor David Kilcullen, a former special advisor on counterinsurgency to the U.S. Secretary of State, wrote in Australian Foreign Affairs.

-"A U.S.-China conflict could play out across the whole Pacific including Melanesia and the Polynesian islands, not just in the Taiwan Strait and South China Sea, which puts PNG and the Solomons firmly in the spotlight," he said.

 China and the Solomon Islands have denied their security pact allows a navy base.